Sempervivum 'Jeanne d' Arc' Description

 'Jeanne d'Arc', named to honor the incomparable Joan of Arc, is a best selling hens and chicks (Sempervivum sp.) with an enchanting geometric growth habit and contrasting green and chocolate-brown succulent foliage.
 Overall shape is very appealing as it stay tidy in containers.
 Rate of increase is very fast since it clumps up well and develops numerous rosettes quickly.
 Adds a nice touch to containers with its two tone look.
-Color somewhat variable throughout the season, becoming apple-green in the heat of summer and purple tones appearing in cooler weather..
+Color varies throughout the season, becoming apple-green in the heat of summer and purple tones appearing in cooler weather..

 Plants grow to 1-2" tall and quickly form colonies of rosettes 12" across.
 Baby "chicks" can be plucked off and planted separately where they will quickly root & produce their own colony.